 Foundations: A UMHB Instrumental Showcase

-Sue and Frank Mayborn Performing Arts Center, Baugh Performance Hall 810 Main St, Belton, TX 76513
+Sue & Frank Mayborn Performing Arts Center, Baugh Performance Hall 810 Main St, Belton, TX 76513

 The University of Mary Hardin-Baylor begins its celebration of the grand opening of the Sue & Frank Mayborn Performing Arts Center with Foundations - A UMHB Instrumental Music Showcase.
 This performance, featuring the Jazz Ensemble, Sax Cru, Brass Quintets, Woodwind Choir, Brass Choir, Brass Quintet, Percussion Ensemble, and the Wind Ensemble will be the first public event in this wonderful new space.
 As part of this celebration, the Music Department is excited to welcome “home” over 30 UMHB Band alumni who will be joining the Wind Ensemble and Jazz Ensemble for part of the performance.